min2ha/ukwa-site/content/target/65524/index.en.md

   "subject": "Brexit"
 }

-# Telegraph, The: Theresa May risks 'broken compromise' on customs union because she has got her numbers wrong, minister says

 Theresa May’s proposal for a customs partnership was a “broken compromise” that risked “pleasing no one”, a Cabinet source warned as they claimed that Downing Street might have got its numbers wrong on support for remaining in the customs union.